fkie-cad/FACT_docker/README.md

 `docker` group.

 ## Usage
-The following lines of shell should get you started to use FACT in docker.
+To initialize the containers the the following lines of shell should get you started.
 ```sh
 $ docker pull ghcr.io/fkie-cad/fact-core-frontend:4.0.1
 $ docker pull ghcr.io/fkie-cad/fact-core-backend:4.0.1